BEAUTIFUL SOCIAL IS A DIGITAL MEDIA RESEARCH COLLABORATIVE AT SAINT JOSEPH’S UNIVERSITY

-If you are a nonprofit or social entrepreneur making positive social change in the Philadelphia area and beyond—we want to work with you.
-We work with our clients to understand the current social media landscape.
-We provide consulting and training in social media platforms, strategies and analytics free of charge.
+If you are a nonprofit or social entrepreneur making positive social change in the Philadelphia area and beyond—we want to partner with you.
+We work with our clients to understand the current digital media landscape.
+We provide consulting and training in digital media platforms, social media strategies and analytics.

 communication technologies, they also participate.
 Students have access to cutting-edge resources as they make and reflect upon media and in the process they acquire important skills in creative design, authentic collaborative, and innovative entrepreneurship.
 The major prepares students for careers in digital media including web content strategy and design, social media/community management, and multimedia journalism.

 Communication Studies students acquire a solid grounding in the study of digital communications while exploring current ideas, spaces, and practices that are shaping society today, including digital storytelling, video composition, still photography, and social media campaigns.
 A hallmark of the Communication Studies curriculum is the emphasis on both theory and practice.
 Not only do students study what is happening at the forefront of emerging

 (from top left) Gabby Gorman, Sophia Galvan, Tara LaBarca, Pat Flanagan, Meg Ginsberg, Maureen Devlin, Kaeleigh Hogan

 Katie O'Brien, Emily Phalon, Dominique LaQuis, Taylor Burke, Grace Sanford, Molly McDonald (Fellow), Danielle Prioleau

 Abbey Piro, Cass Muratore, Anna Smollen, Caroline DeFelice (Fellow), Madison Auer, Lauren Jett, Jess Cavallero, Becky Barus

 (from top left) Nicole Nolting, Eric Ruvo, Carolyn Pinto, Kellie O'Brien, Sophia Galvan, Richard Bell, Danielle Godfrey,